figtools/figgy.docs/docs/manual/figgy-cloud/index.md

 ## Deploying Figgy

-Before deploying Figgy Cloud into your environment an appropriate authentication strategy must be selected.
-Figgy Cloud currently supports four different authentication strategies.
+Figgy Cloud supports four different authentication strategies, each of which slightly change the deployment footprint in your AWS environment.
 Below you will find a list of all support authentication strategies supported by Figgy.
-Once you have selected the best-fit, continue to the associated setup guide based on your selection.
+Once you have selected the best fit, continue to the associated setup guide based on your selection.

 ### Bastion Authentication